wavefrontHQ/docs/pages/doc/users_groups.md

 In earlier Wavefront releases, these new user tasks were associated with a permission (Browse Data).
 This permission no longer exists.

+**New User Permissions**
+Administrators can view and modify new user default permissions from the gear icon (**System Preferences > New User Defaults**).

 ### Who is Super Admin?

-When your company signs up with Wavefront, you specify one user as Super Admin.
+When your company signs up with Wavefront, we ask you which user(s) you want to designate as Super Admin.
 A Super Admin user has all permissions and can also  perform some tasks that nobody else can perform, such as looking at orphan dashboards and inviting other Super Admin users.

 To add a Super Admin user:
 1. Click the gear icon and select **Super Admin**